MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - *Goals:* Reduce technical debt, modernize applications, and modernize data platforms.
 - *Examples*: Move to managed services.
 Move from SQL database to Azure SQL database.
 Containerize applications and migrate from virtual machines to Azure Kubernetes Service or Container Apps.
 - *Solutions:* Adopt platform-as-a-service (PaaS) solutions across workload clusters.
 - *Key benefits:* Cost, security, availability, visibility, performance, and operations.
-You don't have to managed the underlying infrastructure and can focus on scaling your business.
+You don't have to manage the underlying infrastructure and can focus on scaling your business.

 ## Innovate